alphagov/govuk-content-metadata/bulk_inference_pipeline/README.md

 Open the `config_vm/env_vars.sh` and update the value of the environment variables as necessary.

-The load the variables by running:
+Then load the variables by running:
 ```shell
 source config_vm/env_vars.sh
 ```